 1/4 teaspoon ground cloves

 Place the pork on a baking sheet and chill in the freezer for 20 to 30 minutes, until the meat is firm on the edges but not frozen solid.
 Working in batches, fill the bowl of a food processor halfway with the pork and pulse until finely chopped, about 15 pulses.
 Transfer to a large mixing bowl.

 Add all other ingredients (except the oil) and 1/4 cup cold water to the pork.
 Mix thoroughly.
 Cover and marinate overnight in the fridge, or for up to 2 days, stirring occasionally.
 Shape into thin, 2-inch-wide patties (or stuff into sausage casings, if using).

 To cook, heat a skillet over medium heat and slick it with the oil.
 Add as many patties as will fit comfortably, sear for 3 to 4 minutes until browned, then flip and seat until browned and cooked through, another 3 to 4 minutes.

 Linguiça served in the context of wine, of course, is more of a lunch or dinner dish.
-Natural accompaniments would be rice dishes, pastas, any variations of beans (à la French cassoulet), or bitter greens such as arugula, kale or collards.
+Natural accompaniments would be rice dishes, pasta, any variations of beans (à la French cassoulet), or bitter greens such as arugula, kale, or collards.